roliod/AES-256-CSV-File-Encryption/README.md

 # AES-256-CSV-File-Encryption
-A simple algorithm that can help you encrypt a CSV file using AES-256
+A simple algorithm that can help you encrypt and decrypt a CSV file using AES-256